ds-capstone-survival-guide/ds-capstone-survival-guide/README.md

 - keep shiny application directory clean.
 Uploading things like saved R workspace may have unexpected results.
 - double check submitted links especially if you use Rich Text Editor.
 What you see is not always what you get.
 - locale matters. `en_US.UTF-8` is usually the best choice.
+- [handle exceptions](http://adv-r.had.co.nz/Exceptions-Debugging.html) and prepare fallback strategy.
+If there is an easy way to break your application you can be sure reviewers will find it.

 ## Time management and deadlines